 The special issue closes with a very interesting Nature paper published in 2014 in which the voices of the supporters of the Modern Synthesis and those of the proponents of the Extended Synthesis are confronted point by point on key issues.
 This paper gives a clear impression that evolutionary biology is at the threshold of a paradigmatic revolution.

 The “Darwin's finches” are so called as they captured Darwin’s attention when he reached the Galapagos islands with the Beagle.
 The inter- and intra-specific variability of Galapagos finches is really astonishing.
-Moreover, more recent studies on those bird populations offer clearcut conformation of the actual effectiveness of natural selection: P.R.
+Moreover, more recent studies on those bird populations offer clearcut confirmation of the actual effectiveness of natural selection: P.R.
 Grant - B.R.
 Grant, How and why species multiply.
 The radiation of Darwin’s finches, Princeton University Press, Princeton – Oxford 2008.
 P.R.
 Grant, Ecology and evolution of Darwin’s finches, Princeton University Press, Princeton 19992.

 Cf. K. Laland – G. Wray, et al., “Does Evolutionary Theory Need a Rethink?”, Nature, 514 (2014): 161-164.
 (This paper is proposed as the last document in the present special issue.)